Gautam Bhattacharya: Education

 Gautam Bhattacharya completed his schooling at the Ballygunge Government High School.
 He later graduated from St. Xavier's College, Kolkata.
 Seven days before the Indian Institute of Social Welfare and Business Management entrance examination in January 1983, he gave an interview to the editor of The Telegraph (Kolkata), M J Akbar.
 He was asked to join The Telegraph the same day.

 Books

-He has written books like Sach (a biography of Sachin Tendulkar).

-He is the author of the book in Bengali Jaya He.